-At reporting date, if the PKR had strengthened by 10% against the foreign currencies with all other variables held constant, profit before tax for the constant and ignores any impact of forecast sales and purchases.
+At reporting date, if the PKR had strengthened by 10% against the foreign currencies with all other variables held constant, profit before tax for the year would have been higher / (lower) by the amount shown below.
+The analysis assumes that all other variables, in particular interest rates, remain constant and ignores any impact of forecast sales and purchases.

-2022 2021
+2022 Rupees 2021 Rupees

-Effect on profit and loss Rupees Rupees
+Effect on profit and loss -

-GBP/USD

-(6,278) (5,465)
+GBP/USD (6,278) (5,465)